lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 Carthage is a decentralized dependencies manager.
 CocoaPods is a centralized dependencies manager with a specs repository to store all available dependencies.

 ### Carthage
 Decentralized dependencies manager which supports only frameworks.
-It builds artefacts in its directory and allow you to link them by hands.
+It builds artifacts in its directory and allow you to link them by hands.
 It has Carthage dependencies file ( `Cartfile` ) which store all information about how to find and build your libraries.

-You should use links to existing github repository in Cartfile.
+You should use links to existing github repository in `Cartfile`.
 As I remember, you could specify tag, commit and branch with it.

 Good solution, yes?

 You could change mind after several tests that I will do.

 ### CocoaPods
 Centralized dependencies manager which supports both frameworks and static libraries.
 You switch between them by adding `use_frameworks!` directive.
-It has Pods dependencies file ( `Podfile` ) and additionaly spec dependency file ( `.podspec` ).
+It has Pods dependencies file ( `Podfile` ) and additional spec dependency file ( `.podspec` ).

 The whole process is very simple.
 It has many challenges that are hidden under nice command-line facade.